lemonhdu/MSRN/README.md

 ## Dataset Preparation
 ### prepare dataself yourself
 1. Download the UNLV-Dive Dataset from [UNLV-Dive](http://rtis.oit.unlv.edu/datasets.html).
-2. Try to use [Restnet3d](https://github.com/GowthamGottimukkala/I3D_Feature_Extraction_resnet) to extract the features of videos.
+2. Try to use [Resnet3d](https://github.com/GowthamGottimukkala/I3D_Feature_Extraction_resnet) to extract the features of videos.
 The features of the video in the paper are extracted frame by frame.
 The frame images are centrally cropped and 224×224 images are fed into ResNet3d.
 You should set the frequency parameter in main.py as 1, and set the parameters to adjust the cropping size in extract_features.py.
-We provide this two files in ./tools directory, while other files should be down from.
+We provide this two files in ./tools directory, while other files should be down from [Resnet3d](https://github.com/GowthamGottimukkala/I3D_Feature_Extraction_resnet).
 3. The output file name should be XXX.npy, such as 001.npy.

 ### Prepare dataself yourself